 Before the Song Dynasty (A.D.
-960-1279), Chinese people didn’t sit in chairs.
+960-1279), Chinese people generally didn’t sit in chairs.
 They put a mat or a cushion on the ground, and sat with kneeling.
 Ancient Chinese people had many proprieties of sitting.

-In 470 B.C., Wei Chu-Gong (卫出公), the monarch of the Wei (衛) State, held a banquet and invited ministers.
-Chushi Bi (褚师比) didn’t take off his socks and he actually sat down.
+In 470 B.C., Wei Chu-Gong (衛出公), the monarch of the Wei State, held a banquet and invited ministers.
+Chushi Bi (褚師比) didn’t take off his socks and he actually sat down.
 Wei Chu-Gong was angry because he thought Chushi Bi didn’t respect him.
 Chushi Bi explained and said, “My feet have a disease.
 If you see them, you will feel sick.
 So I don’t dare to take off my socks.”
 However, the young monarch thought his words were lies.
 Other ministers tried to intercede, but failed.
 Chushi Bi was annoyed, and had to leave the room.
 When he was walking out the room, Wei Chu-Gong pointed at Chushi Bi and said wrathfully, “I will cut your feet away!”
 Chushi Bi felt very afraid, and later he was persuaded by some persons who were against Wei Chu-Gong.
-All opponents of Wei Chu-Gong including Chushi Bi launched a rebellion, and then Wei Chu-Gong had to run away to other states again.
+All opponents of Wei Chu-Gong including Chushi Bi launched a rebellion, and then Wei Chu-Gong had to run away to the Song State.